yymao/phys7730/_sources/policies.md

 - ask you if you have any questions about what you read;
 - ask you simple questions that are related to what you read.

+Each pre-lecture reading assignment will be due in **at Noon** on the class meeting day for which the reading assignment is for (that is, a reading assignment for a Monday class will due at Noon on that Monday, 3 hours before class meets).
+I'll typically announce the reading assignments one week in advance.

 Each pre-lecture reading assignment will be graded on a 5-point scale, with 4 points on completeness, and 1 point on quality.
 In other words, if you complete all the questions, you will receive at least 4 points, and can receive up to 5 points depending on the quality of your answers.
 You may receive less than 4 points if you do not complete all the questions.

 Late submission within a week (regardless of how late you were within the week) will receive a 25% deduction on the points you receive.
 Late submission beyond a week will receive no points.